mannzer/ReSTraint/README.md

 ## path to file mapping
 	check for path mjs, sql
-		autosql postgres + pg with named parameters from object keys
+		autosql postgres + pg with named parameters from object keys missing params default to null
+		required parameters end with !